liitfr/liit-sandbox-www/readme.md

 It would surely be an elegant solution though :tophat:

 In my case :
-- Images and js scripts (different than `common.js`) do not refer to any other asset
+- Images and js scripts (different than `common.js`) do not refer to any other asset.
-- css refers to images
+- css refers to images.
-- common.js refers to images, js scripts, and css (because it contains client templates)
+- common.js refers to images, js scripts, and css (because it contains client templates).
-- html pages refer to images, css, js scripts and common.js
+- html pages refer to images, css, js scripts and common.js.

 Therefore I'll need three steps to :

 1. Add a hash to assets name.
-2. Update files that refer to these assets.
+1. Update files that refer to these assets.

 NB : Since I built favicons outside of Spike and Gulp, I excluded these files (inside `GU_FAV_DIR`) from these steps.